Axobot-org/Axobot/docs/moderator.rst

 Ban
 ---

-**Syntax:** :code:`ban <user> [reason]`
+**Syntax:** :code:`ban <user> [days_to_delete] [reason]`

 The ban allows you to instantly ban a member from your server.
 This means that the member will be ejected, and will not be able to return before being unbanned by a moderator.
+The 'days_to_delete' option represents the number of days worth of messages to delete from the user in the guild, bewteen 0 and 7 (0 by default)

 To cancel this action, use the Discord interface or the `unban <#unban>`_ command.
 The member will nevertheless have to decide for himself if he wishes to return to your server.